The Mitchelton History

 The plans for the winery, cellar door and tower were drawn by Robin Boyd CBE, one of the country’s most renowned architects.
 Following Boyd’s death in 1971, the equally admired Australian architect Ted Ashton completed the design.
 After Mitchelton opened in 1974, the 55-metre tower soon became a recognised icon of the Victorian winemaking landscape.
 More recently, Mitchelton continued its partnership with leading architects by engaging the practice of Hecker Guthrie to design a new cellar door and 54-room hotel.
 The impressive result borrows from the existing architecture’s modern lines, rustic textures and sculptural forms, making it a natural fit in both the built and natural environment.

-The iconic 55-metre tower at Mitchelton, designed by Ted Ashton, features on every bottle’s label.
+The iconic 55-metre tower at Mitchelton, designed by Ted Ashton, features proudly on some of Mitchelton's wine labels

 Introducing Our Wines

 Specialising in the production of Shiraz, Riesling and Rhone blend wines from grape to glass, our winemaking team is known for bringing out the unique regional characters in our award-winning selection of our estate-grown varieties.
 With meticulous attention to detail, Mitchelton wines boast a rare balance and intensity of flavour.
 Enveloped by the meandering curves of the Goulburn River, thriving with indigenous wildlife and vegetation, the unique environment of our vineyards and climate create estate characteristics found in every bottle.
-Our Winemakers, Andrew and Johnny and Viticulturist work in harmony with the land to unlock the best from each block through innovation and interaction with the soil – a focused approach that creates wines of distinct personality, intimacy and longevity in our pursuit of wine excellence.
+Our Chief Winemaker, Andrew and Viticulturist work in harmony with the land to unlock the best from each block through innovation and interaction with the soil – a focused approach that creates wines of distinct personality, intimacy and longevity in our pursuit of wine excellence.

-Every wine tells an unfolding story of our beautiful location and the dedication of our award-winning team.
+Every wine tells an unfolding story of our beautiful location and the dedication of our 5-star rated winery

 Working with the Land